- FAST

 Hey look, it’s Charles Stanley talking about fasting!
 In Touch Ministries.

-Since we don’t have to fast, many don’t.
-When their churches call for a time of prayer and fasting, they might do the praying, but they’ll pass on the fasting.
+So because we’re never commanded to literally fast, many don’t.
+When their churches call for a time of prayer and fasting, they might do the praying, but they’ll skip any of the self-deprivation.
 Or they’ll “fast” in as minor a way as they can.
 Hey, they tend to skip breakfast anyway, so there y’go: “I’ll fast breakfast.”
 Won’t even miss it.

 (Well actually: If you commit yourself to going without breakfast during an actual fast period, you’re gonna discover yourself inexplicably so tempted to have breakfast most mornings.
 You think the devil’s gonna pass up this fun opportunity to mess with your head?
 Get you to feel rotten about yourself because you can’t achieve such a small thing for God?
 Oh, you bet it’ll try to get you to slip this one up.
 Bacon and doughnuts everywhere.)